tiffehr/collaboration-capstone/docs/README.md

 A "Small" collaboration (no judgement implied!) could be as focused as 2 reporters sharing pooled resources but writing & publishing separately.
 Or small reporting pods within 2 or 3 newsrooms, democratically sharing resources and co-publishing the same content on multiple news-org sites.

-More complex "Small" efforts may include local news cooperative with each group lending separate expertise into a pod-style group, targeting a shared audience.
+More complex "Medium" efforts may include local news cooperative with each group lending separate expertise into a pod-style group, targeting a shared audience.
 Or a reporting network, where one newsroom operates staff and resouces (the "hub"), with collaborators seen as "spokes" to the network and recipients of its work.

-The third pattern in our "Small" diagram above is a sustained initaitive -- a reporting project spun out of its home news orgs into its own staffing, funding and editorial decision-making.
+The most complex pattern is "Large", perhaps best exemplified by a "sustained initaitive" -- a reporting project spun out of its home news orgs into its own staffing, funding and editorial decision-making.

-All of these "Small" permutations come with their own complexities and challenges once they're up and running.
-This is not meant to troubleshoot project configurations but instead help readers understand
+All of these Size permutations come with their own complexities and challenges once they're up and running.
+This is not meant to troubleshoot project processes but instead help you understand the scale of our tee-shirt metaphor.

+#### Other Helpful Models

-[Montclair University's Center for Cooperative Media](https://collaborativejournalism.org/models/) suggests a matrix-shaped model, with groupings by working relationships vs. timeframes.
+[Montclair University's Center for Cooperative Media](https://collaborativejournalism.org/models/) suggests a matrix model, with groupings by working relationships vs. time/deadlines.
 This [specific chart version](https://collaborativejournalism.org/wp-content/uploads/sites/8/2019/07/TS-collaborativej-models-tip-sheet.pdf) shows their potential intersections, like "Partners work together to create content" x "One-time or finite [timelines]".
 The Center breaks out a dedicated Tip Sheets which are easy to read and contain many project-planning insights.
 There will be significant overlap between the Center and this initiative.

 The Center for Cooporative Media's collection and Report is a fantastic resource.
 This particular site will point to their work pretty frequently, particularly where questions lead from crafting a pitch into executing on plans.